bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-05-now-voyager.md

-<![endif]-->

 Nervous spinster Charlotte Vale (Bette Davis) is stunted from growing up under the heel of her puritanical Boston Brahmin mother (_My Fair Lady’_s Gladys Cooper), and remains convinced of her own unworthiness until a kindly psychiatrist (_Notorious_’s Claude Rains) gives her the confidence to venture out into the world on a South American cruise.

 Onboard, she finds her footing with the help of an unhappily married man (_Casablanca_’s Paul Henreid).
 Their thwarted love affair may help Charlotte break free of her mother’s grip— but will she find fulfilment as well as independence?

-Made at the height of Davis’s reign as the queen of the women’s picture and bolstered by an Oscar- winning score by Max Steiner (_Gone with the Wind_), _Now, Voyager_ is a melodrama for the ages, both a rapturous Hollywood romance and a poignant saga of self-discovery.
+Made at the height of Davis’s reign as the queen of the women’s picture and bolstered by an Oscar- winning score by Max Steiner (_Gone with the Wind_), _Now, Voyager_ is a melodrama for the ages, both a rapturous Hollywood romance and a poignant saga of self-discovery.<br>

-bfi.org.uk
+**bfi.org.uk**

 ‘Don’t let’s ask for the moon.
 We have the stars.’
 Bette Davis gave one of her most celebrated performances in this classic from 1942.
 Charlotte Vale (Davis), a troubled young woman who has been subjected to years of emotional abuse at the hands of her domineering mother, is treated at a Vermont hospital by kindly psychiatrist Dr Jaquith (Davis’ favourite co-star, Claude Rains).
 Before returning home Charlotte takes a cruise and falls for a married man (Henreid).
 At the end of the voyage, he must return to his jealous and cruel wife and she must be reunited with her mother – leaving both of them unclear as to whether they can ever be happy.